cu-telecom/cutel-cisco-autoprov-scripts/README.md

 If it fails it will reconfigure BOOTSTRAP-AUTOPROV to re-try every 5 minutes.

-**Note:** This EEM applet _must_ exist in the downloaded config.
-If it doesn't it will remove the applet before its finished running, stopping it in its tracks.

 ## License

 This project is licensed under the MIT License